MatteoGioia/neuron/zettelkasten/University/Machine Learning/ML III - Supervised Learning.md

       - What are support and confidence?
       - What are the main issues of DT?
       - What are the main differences between DT and RT?
 What is the goal in RT?
-      - Describe the tecnique used to choose the best split at each iteration.
+      - Describe the technique used to choose the best split at each iteration.
       - What are the parameters we tune in DT and RT?
       - What is overfitting?
 Why is it bad?
       - What is pruning?
-What are the main tecniques and what are the main drawbacks?
+What are the main techniques and what are the main drawbacks?

 ## Classifiers and Regressors